 Michael received a BA in English from Ithaca College followed by a MA in Creative Writing from Manhattanville College.
 He has attended several innkeeping workshops and belongs to multiple innkeeping organizations.

-From Michael Franco:
+By Michael Franco:

 I've been very fortunate to have been able to build a career that combines two of my loves: innkeeping and writing.
 The two professions go very well together, although there were times at our B&B when I'd be called away mid-sentence to fix a leaky toilet, which would lead to about 10 other tasks and, by the time I returned to my computer, I'd have completely forgotten what I'd meant to write.
 At least things were never dull!